AnyChart/docs.anychart.com/Basic_Charts/Tag_Cloud.md

 ### Legend

-(?) ...
+(?) ... automatically changes the [source of legend items](../Common_Settings/Legend/Basic_Settings#source) to `"categories"`.

+...
 Here is a sample showing how to add categories and how the chart and its legend look after that:

 ```
 // create data